 Water typeFed from River Sheaf, filtered, unheated

-Diving boards2 x 1m springboards, 3m and 5m fixed platforms
+Diving boards2 x 1m springboards, 3m and 5m fixed platform

 Second poolAdjacent long and narrow paddling “river”